zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 </table>
 ```

-**NOTE**: The  configuration class name appears in the config, instead of the settings class's namespace `Microsoft.MyExtension.Configuration`.

-**Note:**

-1. The deserializer will handle camel-case to pascal-case conversion provided you follow JSON property name conventions in the
-config file and C# conventions in the configuration classes.
+**NOTE**: The deserializer handles camel-case to pascal-case conversion when the code uses JSON property name conventions in the config file and C# name conventions in the configuration classes.

-1. Nested objects are fully supported (e.g. Billing.EA.ShowPricing.
-See the example code for an example of this)

-#### Use of the [Link] attribute]
+#### Use of the Link attribute

 If the property is marked `[Link]` then link expansion logic will be applied in the following

-If the string is numeric, it will be expanded according to the format string specified in the `LinkTemplate` property at the root of
+If the string is numeric, it will be expanded according to the format string specified in the `LinkTemplate` property at the root of the object.
-the object.
 Occurrences of `{linkId}` in the string will be expanded to the numeric value.
-If no LinkTemplate property is specified,
-the value will be left unexpanded.
+If no `LinkTemplate` property is specified, the value will be left unexpanded.

-1. Occurrences in the string of `{lcid}` will be replaced with the hex representation of the user's preferred .NET LCID value (for example,
-   409 for US English)

-2. Occurrences in the string of `{culture}` will be replaced with the user's preferred .NET culture code (for example, en-US for US English).
+Occurrences in the string of `{lcid}` will be replaced with the hex representation of the user's preferred .NET LCID value (for example, 409 for US English).
+Occurrences in the string of `{culture}` will be replaced with the user's preferred .NET culture code (for example, en-US for US English).

 A LinkTemplate value of `https://go.microsoft.com/fwLink/?LinkID={linkId}&amp;clcid=0x{lcid}` is the correct template for FwLinks.

-An exception will be thrown if the target of a `[Link]` attribute is not in one of the follow string formats
+An exception will be thrown if the target of a `[Link]` attribute is not in one of the following string formats.

 1. Numeric (e.g. '12345' )